-Albany, N.Y. – The New York State Senate has passed the 2012-2013 State Budget.
-State Senator Michael H. Ranzenhofer has issued the following statement:
+Albany, N.Y. – State Senator Michael H. Ranzenhofer has issued the following statement:

 “It is without hesitation that I announce my staunchest opposition to a recent proposal made by the State Thruway Authority to increase commercial tolls on trucks by 45 percent.
 If the State Thruway is considered the blood vessel of the New York’s economy – allowing the flow of goods and commerce – then this toll increase serves as a damaging blockage.